serverless-guru/templates/sls-jest/testing-walkthrough/03-how-to-test-external-services/01_howPortsAndAdaptorsCanHelpWithMocking/README.md

 ### High Level Overview of Ports and Adaptors
 ![3](./assets/paa-1.png)

 If we were to zoom out of a project and take a overview, we could imagine a handler file (represented as green in the above image).
 This handler file will connect the real IO to the domain.
-We have our domain layer (which is represented as blue in the image above) which sites in the center.
+We have our domain layer (which is represented as blue in the image above) which sits in the center.
 We can also have many kinds of IO (represented in purple)

 ![4](./assets/paa-2.png)